Emerge-Lab/gpudrive/README.md

 TODO: Update to ICLR version.
 ```

-## Contributing and learning benchmark
+## Contributing

-If you find a bug of are missing features, please feel free to create an issue or start contributing!
+If you encounter a bug, notice a missing feature, or want to contribute, feel free to create an issue or reach out!
+We'd be excited to have you involved in the project.